Reinforcement Learning Based Temporal Logic Control with Soft Constraints Using Limit-deterministic Generalized Buchi Automata: INTRODUCTION

 Reinforcement learning (RL) is a sequential decision-making process in which an agent continuously interacts with and learns from the environment \cite{Watkins1992}.
-For motion planning with LTL specifications, model-based RL has been employed when full knowledge of MDP is available \cite{Brazdil2014}.
+Model-based RL has been employed for motion planning with LTL specifications when full knowledge of MDP is available \cite{Brazdil2014}.
 The work of \cite{Fu2014} extends model-based RL to temporal logic constrained control of stochastic systems with unknown parameters by model approximation.
 In \cite{Sadigh2014} and \cite{Wang2015}, transition probabilities are learned to facilitate the satisfaction of LTL specifications.
-However, these aforementioned works have a scalability issue due to the high complexity of model learning.
-In contrast, model-free RL approaches with LTL-based rewards generate desired policies by optimizing the Q values \cite{Aksaray2016,Li2019,Hahn2019,Bozkurt2019,Oura2020}.
-However, these works are based on a key assumption that there exists at least an accepting maximum end component (AMEC) in a standard product MDP\cite{Baier2008}.
-It may not be true in practice.
+However, these aforementioned works have to reply on the accuracy of transition probabilities for learning.
+On the other hand, model-free RL approaches with LTL-based rewards generate desired policies by directly optimizing the Q-values~\cite{Aksaray2016,Li2019,Hahn2019,Bozkurt2019}.
+However, these works are based on a key assumption that at least an accepting maximum end component (AMEC) exists in a standard product MDP~\cite{Baier2008}, which may not be true in practice.
 For instance, some areas of interest to be visited can be probabilistically prohibitive to the agent in practice (e.g., potentially surrounded by water due to heavy rain that the ground robot cannot traverse), resulting in part of the user-specified tasks cannot be achieved and AMECs do not exist in the product MDP.
-Although minimal revision of motion plans in a potentially conflicting environment has been investigated in the works of \cite{Kim2012,Kim2012a,Tumova2013,Guo2015,Rahmani2020}, only deterministic transition systems are considered, and it is not yet clear how to address the above-mentioned issues in stochastic systems.
+Although minimal revision of motion plans in a potentially conflicting environment has been investigated in the works of~\cite{Kim2012,Kim2012a,Tumova2013,Guo2015}, only deterministic transition systems are considered, and it is not yet clear how to address the above-mentioned issues in stochastic systems i.e., MDP.